josegonzalez/dash-web-trader/README.md

 You can also visualize market prices with candlesticks, line, OHLC bars and make some studies on it with the selected period in the dropdown.
 You can choose these options in the graph div menu by clicking on ☰ .

+Finally, top news from Financial Times are displayed on the left and updated on interval updates, using https://newsapi.org/

 ### Running the app locally